My Mother’s Influence on My Creative Path (Part 2)

 Sketches of a self-portrait, me as a child, and my great-grandfather. ('80s and '90s)

-Drawings and sketches featuring a self-portrait, me as a child.
+Drawings and sketches featuring a self-portrait, by me.

 Comments